dangazineu/tako/docs/designs/exec-workflow-engine.md

     -   **Read-Only Root Filesystem**: The container's root filesystem will be mounted as read-only.
     -   **Dropped Capabilities**: By default, all Linux capabilities are dropped.
 A `capabilities` block can be added to a step to request specific capabilities.
     -   **Seccomp Profile**: A default seccomp profile will be applied to restrict the available syscalls.
+    -   **Future Enhancements**: Future versions may include support for AppArmor and SELinux profiles for additional hardening.
--   **Network**: By default, containers have network access.
-It can be disabled per-step with a `network: none` key in the step definition.
+-   **Network**: By default, containers do not have network access.
+It can be enabled per-step with a `network: default` key in the step definition.

 ### 4.1.
 CEL Expression Security